-5 Top Fly Fishing Places Near Vancouver BC
+The 5 Best Fly Fishing Places Near Vancouver BC

 Are you keen on Fly Fishing?
-Well so are we!
-We’ve been fly fishing some of the Best places within a few hours of Vancouver since the early 1990’s.
+We certainly are!
+We’ve been passionately fly fishing some of the Best places within a few hours of Vancouver since the early 1990’s.
 And providing guided fly fishing in Vancouver since 1996.
-When you clock off work on Friday afternoon and all you can think about is fly fishing the last thing you want to do is drive forever.
-Fortunately there are a myriad of fly fishing options quite close to the city of Vancouver.

-British Columbia has an endless supply of top fly fishing destinations so it’s no surprise there’s a ton of them near Vancouver.
+British Columbia has an endless supply of top fly fishing destinations with stunning scenic back drops so it’s no surprise there’s a ton of them near Vancouver.

 Without a doubt this is the Best Trout Fly Fishing available in Vancouver, British Columbia.
+According to many flyfishing experts it’s in the top 10 for North America!
 Why you ask?
-For us it’s the combination of a super scenic jet boat ride up Pitt Lake, into the upper Pitt River and a fly fishing venue that is comparable to some of the best places on Earth!
-Glacier capped mountains dominate the scene here along with some old growth rainforest settings.
+For us it’s the combination of a super scenic jet boat ride up Pitt Lake, into the upper Pitt River and productive fly fishing that is comparable to some of the best places on Earth!
+Glacier capped mountains dominate the scene here along with some old growth rain forest settings.
 Sure the scenery is great but the fishing is equally as good if not better.

 When timed right you can get a tug or hookup on almost every properly swung fly

 There’s only 2 ways to get here.
 Jet boat or helicopter.
 That’s unique as it’s only 70 minutes from downtown Vancouver.
 The lay of the land is the reason.
-Rugged coastal terrain.
+Rugged coastal terrain that prevents road access.

 The Fly Fishing

 Now about the Trout fly fishing here.
-The upper Pitt River is host to a enormous Sea-run population of Bull Trout that start their journey into the river around mid May every year.
+The upper Pitt River is host to a enormous Sea-run population of Dolly Varden and Bull Trout.
+They start their journey into the river around mid May every year.
 This usually goes into mid July.
-Weather patterns play a key role here and late Spring to mid Summer offer ideal conditions for this.
-We limit our trips hre during this peak time.
+Weather patterns play a key role here and late Spring to mid Summer snow melt or rain offer ideal conditions for this.
+We limit our trips here to ideal conditions during this time so be prepared to go at last minute sometimes.

-Upper Pitt River Bull Trout tend to average 2-5 lbs but fish over 10 lbs are not uncommon.
-These Bull Trout are typically bright silver, indicative of the sea-run status.
+Upper Pitt River Dolly Varden & Bull Trout tend to average 2-5 lbs but fish over 10 lbs are not uncommon.
+These Trout are typically bright silver, indicative of the sea-run status.

-Our Pitt River fly fishing trips include all high end fly tackle, waders and a good offering of hearty organic food to fuel your day.
+Our Pitt River fly fishing trips include all high end fly tackle, our wicked custom tied flies, waders and a good offering of hearty organic food to fuel your day.

 Salmon jumping on the line?